spiffe/spiffe/standards/SPIFFE_Broker_API.md

 The `SubscribeToX509Bundles` RPC streams back X.509 bundles for the workload to the Broker.
 These bundles MUST only be used to authenticate X509-SVIDs and MUST only be used for operations involving the referenced workload.
 They MUST not be used for any other workload.

-The `SubscribeToX509BundlesRequest` request message contains one or more mandatory workload references.
-When multiple references are provided, all MUST resolve to the same workload.
+The `SubscribeToX509BundlesRequest` request message contains a mandatory workload reference.

 The `SubscribeToX509BundlesResponse` response message has a mandatory `bundles` field, which MUST contain at least the trust bundle for the trust domain in which the server resides.